 While we disagree with the direction the current administration is taking, we see hope and opportunity in many other directions.
 US businesses have been increasing commitments to developing new renewable energy projects in record setting numbers.
 40 members of Congress, including 20 Republicans, have joined the Climate Solutions Caucus.
 Hundreds of thousands of people have taken to the streets to march for climate, including many of our own employees!

 And you?
-What are some easy ways to fight climate change as an individual?
+What are some easy ways to fight climate change as an individual or family?

 We like this full list – but here are four easy ways to fight climate change on your own: